wilbur20074925d/robo-adviser/ReadME.md

 #### Risk Aversion Coefficient $A$

 The value of $ A $ is determined via a six-question behavioral questionnaire.
 Higher values of $A$ correspond to more risk-averse profiles.
-The platform allows users to experiment with different values of $ A $ to observe how optimal allocations shift with investor preferences.
+The platform allows users to experiment with different values of$ A$ to observe how optimal allocations shift with investor preferences.

 ---